mdavis-xyz/mdavis.xyz/pages/paragraphiser/content.md

 ### Tooling and Infrastructure

 Running your own server can be a lot of hassle, and results in downtime, and hardware costs.
-I initially ran my bot on a [Beaglebone server](https://beagleboard.org/black/).
+I initially ran my bot on a [BeagleBone server](https://beagleboard.org/black/).
 However a lightening strike in my street fried it.
 I took that opportunity to re-write it and deploy it to AWS Lambda.